HPCAT/Website/content/blog/paper1.md

 +++
-title = "Dr. Louri and his Research Team Design Automation Conference Paper titled: “LEAD: Learning-enabled Energy-Aware Dynamic Voltage/Frequency Scaling in NoCs” was accepted" date = "2018-03-14" tags = ["IEEE"] categories = ["Paper"]
+title = "Dr. Louri and his Research Team submitted a paper titled: “LEAD: Learning-enabled Energy-Aware Dynamic Voltage/Frequency Scaling in NoCs” at the Design Automation Conference, which  was accepted" date = "2018-03-14" tags = ["IEEE"] categories = ["Paper"]